 The presentation of accessible high quality research in American Studies, broadly defined, for students, teachers, and the general public is our goal.
 We seek contributions that, while informed by the theoretical concerns of specialists, are composed in order to be understood by non-specialists as well.
 We present American Studies content in a clear and jargon-free prose so that the complexity of research findings can be accessed by readers with a variety of objectives, including the general reader.

 The American Studies Journal and ASJ Occasional Papers welcome contributions from scholars working in all disciplines of the humanities, including literary studies, cultural, studies, media studies, gender studies, environmental studies, history, political science, philosophy, sociology and anthropology.

 The American Studies Journal welcomes proposals for thematic issues (six to eight articles).
-Individual articles will be also be considered.
+Individual articles, preferably with 3,000 to 5,000 words, will be also be considered.
 Articles with more than 5,000 words may be published as ASJ Occasional Papers.
 Please submit a one-page abstract for an article or a 1000-words proposal for a thematic issue.
 Do not send your manuscript at this point.